outlandnish/ext-f1-tv/README.md

 - __[1]...[9]__: skip to 10...90% of the video
 - __[home]__: seek to the start of video
 - __[end]__: seek to the end of the video

+## Known Issues

+- Mute button in UI is not synced with mute / unmute from keyboard
+- Volume control in UI is not synced with volume changes from keyboard
+- Mute / volume controls in UI do nothing for Google Cast